tls-attacker/Anvil-Web/readme.md

 docker compose up -d
 ```
 After starting, the web interface is acessible via http://localhost:5001/

+The normal compose file grabs the pre-built image from our registry.
+If you want to run your locally built image use `docker-compose-dev.yml`.
+You can comment out or delete the worker client if you don't need that functionallity.

 ### Docker
 Anvil Web needs a mongodb database to run.